Helena Jaczek: Contributions to Health Committee during COVID-19

 As part of the Standing Committee on Health, Jaczek used her expertise in medicine and public health to contribute to Canada's response to COVID-19, within the country and globally.
 She advocated for funding transparency, greater safety on airlines and better public health standards in the agricultural sector.

-Cabinet Appointment
+Cabinet appointment

 On October 16, 2021, Jaczek was appointed as the Minister responsible for the Federal Economic Development Agency for Southern Ontario.
 Jaczek also serves as the vice-chair of the Treasury Board, Vice-chair of the Cabinet Committee on Reconciliation and a member of the Cabinet Committee on Operations, and the Cabinet Committee for Economy, Inclusion and Climate "A".

 On August 31, 2022, Jaczek swapped portfolios with Filomena Tassi, becoming Minister of Public Services and Procurement and Receiver General for Canada while Tassi became Minister responsible for the Federal Economic Development Agency for Southern Ontario; the cabinet shuffle had been held at Tassi's request, having asked to be moved to a position with a lighter workload in order to deal with a family health matter.

+On 25 July 2023, she announced she would not be running in the next election.
+In October 2024, she publicly called for a secret ballot on Trudeaus leadership of the Liberal Party.
+In the 2025 Liberal Party of Canada leadership election, she endorsed Mark Carney.
+On January 20, 2025, she announced her intention to run as a candidate in the 2025 Canadian federal election.